 The Oklahoma State Regents for Higher Education and the Regional University System of Oklahoma approved the Master of Arts in American Studies degree in 2013, Northwestern's third master's degree.

-In 2016, The Oklahoma State Regents for Higher Education and the Regional University Systam of Oklahoma approved the Doctor of Nursing Practice progrm, Northwestern's first docotoral degree, which will begin offering courses in Fall 2017.
+In 2016, The Oklahoma State Regents for Higher Education and the Regional University Systam of Oklahoma approved the Doctor of Nursing Practice progarm, Northwestern's first doctoral degree, which began offering courses in Fall 2017.
+Several months later, these bodies also approved Northwestern's fourth master's degree, a Master of Science in General Psychology, which also began offering courses in Fall 2017.

-In its 119-year history, Northwestern Oklahoma State University has progressed from a normal school to an institution offering advanced levels of education for work in professional pursuits.
+During its 119-year history, Northwestern Oklahoma State University has progressed from a normal school to an institution offering advanced levels of education for work in professional pursuits.